nathanwbrei/surrogate_toolkit/README.md

 ./install.sh
 ```

-### OR if you would prefer to do it manually follow the steps below
+### OR if you would prefer to do it manually, follow the steps below

 ```bash
 git clone https://github.com/nathanwbrei/phasm